The Bailiwick of Guernsey consists of the Islands of Guernsey, Herm, Sark and Alderney, plus the smaller islands of Lihou, Jethou and Brechou.

 Many reminders of the German occupation remain.
 Fortress Guernsey is a conservation programme started in 1993 and has been responsible for the restoration of several German watch towers and bunkers which are now open to the public.
 The story of the Nazi occupation is told at the Occupation Museum located near the airport.

-Liberation Day is also a Bank Holiday in the other Channel Islands: Jersey on 9th May, Alderney 9th May, Sark on the 10th May.
+Liberation Day is also a Bank Holiday in the other Channel Islands: Jersey on 9th May and Sark on 10th May.
+Alderney celebrates Homecoming Day on December 15th.

 How to get here